Stay Cool With This Summer Peppermint Cooling Spray Recipe!

 Summer Peppermint Cooling Spray Recipe

-Affiliate links have been used in this post and/or product was received as a thank you for purchasing.
+Items may have been received as a thank you for posting or to facilitate a review.
+Additionally, affiliate links have been used in this post.
 Purchases made through our links earn us a small commission to pay for our website, without any fees passed on to you.
 Read our full disclosure policy for more info.
 Thank you for your support!

-NOTE: As with any product, supplement, etc, always use with caution and please do research before using!
-Essential oils are VERY concentrated and some may interfere with certain medications and health conditions.
+Essential oils are VERY concentrated, do absorb into the bloodstream and some may interfere with certain medications and health conditions.
 For instance, I have high blood pressure and need to be careful when using rosemary essential oil.
 So, please, do your research before use and use with caution.
 With that said, essential oils can be an amazing addition to your health and wellness and natural home.
-This is in no way intended to be used as medical advice and we cannot be held responsible for your results.
+This is in no way intended to be used as medical advice and we cannot be held responsible for your use or results.

 2021 07 01 BOGO july social1